formateli/trytond_cash_bank/doc/index.rst

 - Name: Cash/Bank name (Ex: Bank of Panama, Main cashier, etc).
 - Company: Company for wich this Cash/Bank is defined.
 - Type: The Cash/Bank type ('Cash' or 'Bank').
-- Journal: The account journal used by this Cash/Bank.
+- Payment Method: Account Payment Method defined for the Cash/Bank.
-- Receipt types: Receipts types defined for Cash/Bank.
+- Receipt types: Receipts types defined for the Cash/Bank.

 Receipt Type